zuzmuz/PeoPl/README.md

 These are in my opinion the most useful types in programming.
 A programming language that provide a clean and meaningful syntax to define custom types.
 Is a good programming language.

+> I intentionally glossed over references and shared pointers
+> In my opinion, these don't need to be represented in the type system
+> They can be handled by a different mechanism, related to data ownership
+> and the borrowing, moving, and copying mechanism.
+> Furthermore, shared mutable types are generally not desirable
+> and should be avoided if possible.
+> In my opinion, shared mutable state when needed should exclusively be handled
+> in a thread safe manner.
+Using an actor model of some sort.
+> In all other applications, references might not be needed, the language, if designed
+> correctly, should theoretically help the compiler know when to move, borrow or copy data.
+> Memory ownership is generally an advanced topic that I'll delve into in more depth later

 ### Tangent about object methods